 I recently completed a custom job for a client.
-She had an entertainment cabinet that was in two pieces but only wanted the bottom piece redone.
+She had an old entertainment center that was in two pieces but only wanted the bottom piece redone.
 She asked if I would be interested in bartering the top.
 In return, I would give her a discount on her finished piece.
 Here in the country, it’s what we do, we barter.
 It’s not always veggies or eggs, it’s furniture too!
-Now on to the old entertainment cabinet top flipped upside down and repurposed.
+I knew I could repurpose this old entertainment cabinet top and give it a new life.

 The cabinet frame was in good condition but the it was covered in dust and grime from being stored in an outside shed.
 (While I am writing this post, I am sitting outside, and a little bird is pecking away at the ground trying to get a worm, and he did just that!).
 Anyways, I pondered for days, waiting for inspiration to hit.
 Visits to the garage, just sitting staring at the top.

 One rainy night in Georgia, while lying in bed, my mind was in overdrive.
-I laid there thinking of ways I could transform the top into something that was useful and unique.
+I laid there thinking of ways I could transform this old entertainment center top into something that was useful and unique.
 Suddenly, at 3 a.m., I hopped out of bed and ran into the garage.
-The Hubs didn’t flinch, he apparently used to my late-night rendezvous in the garage.
+The Hubs didn’t flinch, he is apparently used to my late-night rendezvous in the garage.